urlbox/wordpress-screenshots/readme.txt

 1.6.0 - Bug in proxy logic.
 Testing one's proxy connection in the plugin's settings will not work due to an 'Invalid JSON' error, because of a lack of JSON encoding.
 This error does not display in the Wordpress playground, but will display in any dockerised/live environment.
 Action taken was to fix the bug and release 1.6.1, and introduce a dockerised test/development environment for future coverage before releases.

 == Changelog ==

+= 1.6.2 =

+Update instances of .io to .com.
+This includes the generated URL made by the generateUrl() method.

 = 1.6.1 =